Zen Shorts (Jon J. Muth): The Calm, Wise Picture Book That Changes the Mood at Bedtime

 These special stories are illustrated in melancholic black-and white tones, providing a dramatic contrast to the main story.

-Zen Shorts is the first in a trilogy of Zen stories published by author/illustrator John J Muth, the remaining ones are Zen Ties and Zen Ghosts.
+Zen Shorts (2005) is the first in a series of Zen stories published by author/illustrator John J Muth.

 I would recommend that you start with Zen Shorts, as this book will provide the best introduction for Stillwater into your family.